sigmdel/ESP32-CAM_OTA/README.md

 ## 6. Last Comments and Instructions

 This .INO file is nothing but a long comment but it nevertheless satisfies the Arduino requirements.
 The true source of the project is in the file `main.cpp`.

 **Do not forget** to edit the settings in `secrets-template.h` file and to save it as `secrets.h`.
 Without that file, the project will not compile.

 If working in the Arduino programming environment, copy the `ESP32_CAM_OTA` directory to the sketchbook directory.
-The sibling directories, `include`, `lib` and `test` as well as the other files at the same level including this file are not needed.
+The sibling directories, `include`, `lib` and `test` as well as the other files at the same level, including this file, are not needed.

-The `upload_port` and `upload_flags` settings in `platformio.ini` must be edited to match the values in `secrets.h` if using the PlatformIO programming environment is used.
+The `upload_port` and `upload_flags` settings in `platformio.ini` must be edited to match the values in `secrets.h` in the PlatformIO programming environment.

 ## 7. License

 Since this project is clearly derivative work, it can be assumed that the license under which Espressif released **BasicOTA** applies.
 However there is no copyright notice in that file.
 The only mention of a license is in the root directory of the [Arduino core for the ESP32, ESP32-S2 and ESP32-C](https://github.com/espressif/arduino-esp32) repository containing the four source files.
 There it states that the *LGPL-2.1 License* applies.
+That license is meant primarly for libraries and not a demonstration program.

+There is no copyright or license information in the Andreas Spiess (SensorIoT) GitHub repository.

 As for any original work found in this repository, it is released under the **BSD Zero Clause** ([SPDX](https://spdx.dev/): [0BSD](https://spdx.org/licenses/0BSD.html)) licence.